TRUCK MOUNTED FORKLIFT/MOFFETT FORKLIFT TRAINING

 The Truck Mounted Forklift/Moffett Forklift Training course from Safety First Training is an OHSA based program that teaches the setup and safe operation of the Forklift.
 The course covers the steps of pre-operation inspections, overall equipment features, safe operation procedures and hazard avoidance.
 Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara, Kitchener, Waterloo, Cambridge.

 We also offer Train the Trainer courses for various Forklifts like Moffett Forklift Training and more.

 Note – we do not provide public sessions for individuals

-Want to take a General Forklift Safety Online Course instead?View Online Course
+Want to take the Online Truck Mounted Forklift course instead?View Online Course

 Truck Mounted Forklift/Moffett Forklift Training Course